sbb-design-systems/lyne-components/src/components/alert/alert/readme.md

 ## Animation

-Add the `sbb-disable-animation` class to disable animation and transition effects for the element and all its children.
+By default, the `sbb-alert` does not have an open animation.
+Add the `.sbb-animate` class to the element to enable a fade-in animation.

 <!-- Auto Generated Below -->